redteaminfra/redteam-infra/documentation/AWSSetup.md

 ## Repo Setup

-Because vagrant makes a local .vagrant folder to house all information about an instance, we need a copy of that repository for every VPC we need in AWS.
+Because terraform makes a local file to keep state to house all information about an instance, we need a copy of that repository for every VPC we need in AWS.
 On the chance that a change is required for the infrastructure a fork is deal.

 We'll just use the open source implementation for this walkthrough, but you'll want to fork it and keep somewhere privately for anything you change during operations.